ianwremmel/generator-project/README.md

 $ npm install -g yo
 ```

-To install generator-project fork this repository, clone your repository, and, in the new directory, run:
+To install generator-project, fork this repository, clone your repository, and, in the new directory, run:

 ```
 $ npm link
 ```

-Finally, initiate the generator:
+Finally, invoke the generator from your new project directory:

 ```
 $ yo project